jcyhong/jcyhong.github.io/home.md

 ---
 layout: page
-title: About Myself
+title: Welcome!
 ---

 <p class="message">
   I am a first year PhD student in Statistics at University of California, Berkeley.
-I have completed my Bachelor's degree in Applied Mathematics and Statistics at University of California, Davis.
+I have completed my B.S. degree in Applied Mathematics and my B.S. degree in Statistics (Applied Statistics with emphasis on Economics) at University of California, Davis.
 </p>

 ## Coursework